Skip to content

 Example (getObj):

-// Assume a QueryWrapper object with query condition name = 'John Doe' and converting result to String
+// Assume a QueryWrapper object with query condition name = 'John Doe', converting result to String

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();